cristianoc/arc-challenge/symarc/experiments/006-repair-audit/repair_patterns.md

 - 116/120 original solvers pass all their training examples, reproducing the repository's claim.
 - 27/120 pass every supplied test example; 38/167 individual test examples pass.
 - All ten selected repaired solvers preserve all 25 training pairs and pass all 14 supplied test pairs; their original versions passed 0/14 test pairs.
 - The repairs also pass 390 colour-permutation checks and 13 reflection/transposition checks.
-These transformed cases check particular symmetries; they are not independently drawn ARC examples.
+I manually chose task-specific transformations and fixed colours after inspecting the tasks and answers.
+These assumptions were neither inferred from training data nor established as universal ARC invariants.
+The transformed cases check consistency with those assumptions; they are not independently drawn ARC examples.
 - **Test outputs were inspected during diagnosis and repair.
 These results establish retrospective repairs, not blind discovery or a generalisation benchmark score.** No claim is made that the repairs are unique or correct on every future instance.
 - The prototypes are ordinary Python.
 I have not certified them against CompDSL's syntax or complexity validators.
 Several reuse the original solver's helpers.